HiddenStage/divide-docs/docs/docs_android.md

 #### Known issues
 * Queries to App Engine only work with String data types.
-* Greater than, less than, and related queries currently fail to remote App Engine, but works on local DB.
+* Greater than, less than, and similar queries currently fail to remote App Engine, but works on local DB.
+[Here is a workaround](https://github.com/HiddenStage/divide/issues/6#issuecomment-57958620).
 * Docs are lacking.
 We'll be adding a lot to these docs in the coming weeks.

 #### Libraries used